island-lang/island-lang.github.io/README.md

 	....
 ```

-Since Island values and variables are strictly read-only, only one assertion check is needed to ensure the validity of a contract throughout the lifetime of the object and its binding variable.
+Since Island values and variables are strictly read-only after initialization, only one assertion check is needed to ensure the validity of a contract throughout the lifetime of the object and its binding variable.
 Types of operations between refined types can be inferred during compile-time (if feasible):

 ```isl
 let x: 0..10